charlieellington/energy-flow/pages/03-projects/no-bad-parts-collective/notes-and-planning.md

-v.01 - Can make calls and AI listens - test it 1:1 with personal network v.02 - Test the above posting in forums and see if there's interest v.1 - Community Page + Technology (Paid Basic) - SEE BELOW v.2 - As above with connections to people
+v.01 - Can make calls and AI listens - test it 1:1 with personal network v.02 - Test the above posting in forums and see if there's interest v.1 - Community Page + Technology (Paid Basic) - SEE BELOW v.2 - As above with connections to people ( Paid Pro )

 ---